Factored couplings in multi-marginal optimal transport via difference of convex programming: Appendix

 where, with some abuse of notation, we write $i_{-n} = (i_1, ..., i_{n-1}, i_{n+1}, ..., i_N)$.
 Or, equivalently

 or even more compact form

 Using the primal-dual relation, we obtain the minimiser of the primal problem \ref{MMOT_primal} by

-for $i_n \in [a_n]$, with $n=1,...,N$.
+for $i_n \in [a_n]$, with $n \in [N]$.
 Similar to the entropic OT, the Sinkhorn algorithm \ref{algo:dual_mmot} is also usually implemented in log-domain to avoid numerical instability.

-\paragraph{F-MMOT of two components (i.e. $M=2$) as a variation of low nonnegative rank OT.} For the sake of notational ease, we only consider the simplest case, but the same argument holds in the general case.
-Consider $\mathcal T_1 = (1,2)$ and $\mathcal T_2 = (3,4)$, then the factored MMOT problem reads
+\paragraph{F-MMOT of two components (i.e. $M=2$) is a variation of low nonnegative rank OT.} For the sake of notational ease, we only consider the simplest case, where $N=4$ and $M=2$ with $\mathcal T_1 = (1,2)$ and $\mathcal T_2 = (3,4)$.
+However, the same argument still holds in the general case.
 First, we define three reshaping operations. \begin{itemize} \item vectorization: concatenates rows of a matrix into a vector.

 where each element $A_{i,j}$ of the matrix $A \in \mathbb R^{m \times n}$ is mapped to a unique element $b_{(i-1)n + j}$ of the vector $b \in \mathbb R^{m n}$, with $A_{i,j} = b_{(i-1)n + j}$, for $i = 1, ..., m$ and $j = 1, ...,n$.
 Conversely, each element $b_k$ is mapped to a unique element $A_{k // n, n - k \% n}$, for every $k = 1, ..., mn$.
 Here, $k // n$ is the quotient of the division of $k$ by $n$ and $k \% n$ is the remainder of this division, i.e. if $k = q n + r$, with $0 \leq r < n$, then $k // n = q$ and $k \% n = r$.